Skip to main content

 When your baby yawns, it’s actually their attempt to stay awake, not fall asleep.
 Yawning is a reflex to wake us up when we’re tired by giving us a jolt of extra oxygen.
 Make sure there isn’t another medical problem, such as air quality in the room that’s causing your baby to need extra oxygen by trying to gasp for it with extra yawns if you’re noticing your baby yawning excessively.

 Babies may also yawn when they feel overwhelmed, bored, or for other medical reasons, like trying to clear congestion in the ear.
-Try to encourage them to yawn if they need to “pop” their ears on an airplane or if there’s changing altitude in another situation.
+Try to encourage them to yawn if they need to “pop” their ears on an airplane or if there’s a changing altitude in another situation.

 Newborn yawning or crying